 What is an Oral Sleep Apnea Device and How Does It Help My TMJ Disorder?

 A TMJ disorder is when you experience discomfort in your jaw.
 You may notice a clicking sound or even struggle to open your mouth since the joints feel locked up.
-Sleep apnea is a particular condition that causes you to stop breathing for short periods while sleeping.
+On the other hand, sleep apnea is a condition that causes you to stop breathing for short periods while sleeping.

-An oral sleep apnea device looks nearly identical to mouth guards.
-These devices help to treat sleep apnea.
-This occurs when the upper airways are blocked during sleep, causing you to stop breathing.
+Oral sleep apnea devices look nearly identical to mouth guards.
+These devices help to treat sleep apnea which occurs when the upper airways are blocked during sleep, causing you to stop breathing.

-Many dentists will prescribe a form of an oral device called MAD to help with sleep apnea.
+Many dentists prescribe an oral appliance treatment called Mandibular advancement devices (MAD) to help with sleep apnea related sleep disorders.

-MAD’s are devices that are custom-made to fit into a specific person’s mouth.
-This oral appliance works by moving the tongue and jaw forward upon use.
+MAD’s are devices that are custom-made to fit into a person’s mouth.
+This oral appliance works by moving the tongue and jaw forward when in use.
 When the jaw is moved forward, the airway is held open so that you can breathe better.
-It also holds the tongue to prevent it from falling backward, which would obstruct airways.
-This drastically reduces throat restriction and prevents potential sleep apnea.
+It also holds the tongue to prevent it from falling backward, which would obstruct the airways.
+Consequently, the device drastically reduces throat restriction and prevents potential sleep apnea.

 Many people incorrectly assume that they can’t use oral dental appliances due to their TMJ disorder.
 Many people have been successful in treating their TMJ disorder and improving their sleep through dental sleep appliances.
 Your dentist may give you various appliances to try on to test out which is most comfortable for you.